mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/dcos-101/resources/index.md

 <p class="message--warning"><strong>WARNING: </strong>This causes a restart of the app!</p>

-* Scale up to 2 CPU's for the app2 instance:
+* Scale up to 2 CPUs for the app2 instance:

 `dcos marathon app update /dcos-101/app2 cpus=2`
 * Check that app2 has scaled: